Société des Transports Intercommunaux de Charleroi: STIC

 STIC operated the former TEPCE tram and bus network from 1 January 1962 until 1991.
-However, the trend to replace trams by buses continued, and the last STIC tram was put out of service on June 1974.
+However, the trend to replace trams by buses continued, and the last STIC tram was put out of service in June 1974.

 During the STIC years, SNCV operated its own network of trams and buses in Charleroi (and the rest of Belgium).
 Both networks complemented each other, more than they competed.

 Following an 8 August 1988 law, organization of public transportation in Belgium was transferred from the federal government to regional governments.
 As an application of this law, a 26 June 1990 law dissolved the SNCV.

 As a result, a new Walloon holding company was created (SRWT) in 1991.
 All public owned transport companies in Wallonia were merged into the new company, including STIC and the Walloon part of the SNCV.
 Operations were delegated to five local companies known as TEC (Transport en commun - Public transportation).
 One of those, TEC Charleroi, became responsible for operating the Charleroi part of the SNCV network, as well as the former STIC network.

 For a couple of years, STIC green buses continued to be seen in the streets of Charleroi with TEC stickers.
 Both the SNCV and STIC networks and fares were immediately integrated, and buses were progressively repainted in TEC livery.